sfsu-joseo/CSC645/Projects/TCP Client-Server Centralized Network /README.md

 Enter chat room id to join: 3456
 Joined to chat room 3456
 Type 'bye' to exit this chat room.
+Alice joined
 John joined.
 Alice> Hello
-John> Hello Alice, who is the moderator of this chat?
+Jose> Hello Alice, who is the moderator of this chat?
 Bob> Hello Alice, and John.
 I am.
 How can I help you?
 Alice> See you later. bye
 Alice disconnected from the chat.
 John> It looks like Alice was in a hurry.
-Bob> agree.
+Jose> agree.
 John> I am leaving too.
 Take care Bob.
 Bye.

 ****** TCP Message App ******